yboetz/pyznap/README.md

     but you can set the `--dest-auto-create` flag to automatically create it.

+#### ZFS User Properties ####
+pyznap now supports finely grained settings via ZFS user properties in the "pyznap:" domain.
+The following properties are in use:

++ pyznap:exclude [true|false]
+  Setting this property to true will caused the dateset to be excluded during *send*.
+Any other value, including the default, is assume to be "false"

+    + Example: Set the dataset to be excluded by pyznap send

+      `ZFS set pyznap:exclude=true tank/some_dataset`

++ pyznap:max_size [size]
+  Sets the maximum dataset size to be processed during this run.
+The following suffixes are supported:

+    `B, KB, MB, GB, TB, PB`

+    + Example: Set the maximum dataset processing size to 60GB

+      `ZFS set pyznap:max_size=60G tank/some_other_dataset`

 #### Usage examples ####

 + Take snapshots according to policy in default config file: